Stocks retreat a second day on growth worries, copper slips

 German Bunds steadied, with soft data underpinning demand.
 The 10-year Bund yield was flat at 0.20 percent DE10YT=TWEB, having reversed an earlier rise of about 2 basis points.

-The dollar index .DXY, which measures the greenback against a basket of six major trading currencies, rose 0.31 percent to 93.228.
-The dollar strengthened against the yen 0.3 percent to 106.91, and against the euro EUR= it gained 0.04 percent to $1.1490.
+The dollar index .DXY, which measures the greenback against a basket of six major trading currencies, rose 0.25 percent to 93.177.
+The dollar strengthened against the yen 0.3 percent to 106.91, while against the euro EUR= it slid 0.04 percent to $1.1500.

 Oil prices reversed gains as a bigger-than-expected rise in U.S. crude stocks tempered concerns about reduced production in Canada's oil sands region due to a wildfire.